ayush030/azure-blob-cli/README.md

 ## Building CLI utility

 ### Pre-requisites
-1. one should require nodeJS and npm installed.
+1. one should require node.JS and npm installed.
 Refer: https://nodejs.org/en/download for node installation
 2. additionally, to build from Makefile, you will require `make` installed on your environment
 3. install node modules with `make install`